BIGBEASTISHANK/Platform-Shooter/readme.md

 ```
 **if already played once**
 - just execute the game file by going in game folder in your local storage

+# OR DO THIS WHEN ON WINDOWS
+- Download this repo
+- Extract it
+- Go to Game > Windows
+- Run `Basic Platformer 2d.exe